tdoehmen/gitschemas/README.md

 | Parsable with [pglast](https://pypi.org/project/pglast/)  | 61,038 (16.36%)  |

 `pglast` extracts an abstract syntax tree ([AST](https://pglast.readthedocs.io/en/v3/ast.html)) from the SQL script, which we ultimately translate to JSON to facilitate further analysis.

+Note: There should be quite some room for improvement in terms of the parsing success rate.
+E.g., backtick-quotes `` ` `` (MySQL-style) are incompatible with the postgres parser and currently lead to an immediate error.
+While something like this might be easy to solve with a search-and-replace, other issues are more intricate.
+Since not every SQL-database vedor open sources its parser, it is not feasible to simply trial-and-error for all possible dialects.
+Maximizing the parsing success rate,_without knowing which particular database system the query was written for_, could be an interesting project in an of itself.
+Any useful pointers regarding this are highly apprecited.

 ## Schema Data
 The parsing step results in a JSON file which looks as follows.
 The dataset can be downloaded here: